ivnKuz/html-css-js/bike_Shop/README.md

-# bike shop, first tries in html and css, javascript validation was added later
+# bike shop, in html and css, responsiveness.
+Javascript validation was added later